Strong & Steady

 - Plenty of support and encouragement is given by instructors.

-- All classes finish with a cuppa and a chat if you’d like to stay and socialise.
+- Where available, classes finish with a cuppa and a chat if you’d like to stay and socialise.
 Tea/coffee is offered at a reduced price.

 Our Free From Falls campaign includes lots of useful information about how to live well, stay safe and prevent falls as you get older.
 Also, if you have friends and family members who you are concerned about then this information could help.